 Minimum transfer amount and available countries

-BOQ lets you send money to a number of countries the world over.
-These include, but don’t limit to, Austria, Bahrain, Bangladesh, Bosnia and Herzegovina, Brunei Darussalam, Cambodia, Croatia, Cuba, Egypt, Fiji, French Polynesia, Israel, Jersey, Lebanon, Malta, Oman, Pakistan, Samoa, Slovenia, Turkey, UAE and Vanuatu.
+BOQ lets you send money to a number of countries over the world.
+These include, but don’t limit to Bahrain, Bangladesh, Brunei, Cambodia, Croatia, Egypt, Fiji, French Polynesia, Israel, Jersey, Malta, Oman, Pakistan, Samoa, Turkey, UAE and Vanuatu.

 If you don’t find a country you wish to send money to on the list given on the BOQ website, check with a bank representative to find out if you can go forward with the desired transfer.